Shot from below of wrought-iron gate reading 1997 at Harvard University

 It’s important to note too that a college’s prestige can also have little to no bearing on students’ future outcomes, from their career opportunities to overall happiness.
 Great leaders, thinkers, artists, activists, and athletes come from all walks of life—and all kinds of colleges and universities.
 Your college doesn’t make you successful; only you can do that.

 Are you hoping to attend an Ivy League school?
-Read 4 Myths About the Ivy League and Selective Colleges
+Read our blog 4 Myths About Ivy League and Other Selective Colleges

 Like what you’re reading?